graphprotocol/graph-improvement-proposals/gips/0001-gip-process.md

 Once a GIP is published on the GitHub repo and the forum, some time should be left for the community to discuss.
 Some more complex or controversial proposals may require more time and discussion, while others that are more straightforward may be accepted more quickly, always at the Council's discretion.

 After publishing, the authors are encouraged to present the GIPs in one or many of the relevant community calls, for instance, Indexer Office Hours that happen weekly on Discord, or the monthly core developer calls.
-To request a speaking slot in one of these calls, you can use this form (TODO: add form link) to get in touch with organizers from core dev teams and The Graph Foundation.
+To request a speaking slot in one of these calls, you can use [this form](https://thegraph.typeform.com/to/UIKoy6ys) to get in touch with organizers from core dev teams and The Graph Foundation.

 # Implementing a proposal

 Proposal authors are welcome to begin implementing the changes needed for a proposal at any time before or after submitting the proposal.
 They do so at their own risk, as there is no guarantee that the community and the Council will move forward with the proposal.

-If the author is unable to do the implementation of a GIP, and would like instead for core developers to implement it, this should be expressed in the GIP or the forum discussion, and the author may use this form (TODO: add form link) to request core devs for help implementing a GIP.
+If the author is unable to do the implementation of a GIP, and would like instead for core developers to implement it, this should be expressed in the GIP or the forum discussion, and the author may use [this form](https://thegraph.typeform.com/to/UIKoy6ys) to request core devs for help implementing a GIP.
 The author may need to present evidence of community support for the proposal, and core devs' may accept or reject the request at their discretion.

 ## Proposals requiring off-chain software changes